 Since 2007, the Archdiocese has been operating a high deductible health insurance plan, complete with Health Savings Accounts (HSA) for our lay employees.
 While medical and dental expenses trend upward on a national basis, our claims experience in the early years of this plan trended lower than national averages and contributed to generating a surplus in this plan.
-In many of the early years since the inception of our high deductible plan, we were able to give back to both the employees participating via bonus contributions to their personal HSA and back to parishes, schools, and agencies via premium reductions.
+In many of the early years since the inception of our high deductible plan, we were able to use that surplus to give back to both the employees participating via bonus contributions to their personal HSA accounts and back to parishes, schools, and agencies via premium reductions.
 We have also funded an endowment with a portion of the surplus that is designed to be used to offset significant expense increases in the future.
 In fiscal years 2012 and 2011, we spent a portion of the surplus from the Lay Health plan to partially close the funding gap for our Lay Retirement plan (see Priest and Lay Employee Retirement Plans).
 Since inception of this plan, we have had limited and modest premium increases to participants and locations to help offset the rising claim costs within this plan.
 We continue to actively manage this plan through benefit improvements, wellness initiatives and low-cost options to reduce the likelihood and magnitude of premium increases in the future.
-In the most recent several years, we have experienced claim losses that have exceeded the premium levels and we have used a portion of the plan surplus to balance this plan.
-We expect that balancing this plan will continue to be a difficult hurdle for many years to come.
+In the most recent several years, we have experienced claim losses that have significantly exceeded the premium levels and we have used a portion of the plan surplus to balance this plan.
+This is again true in fiscal year 2024 as plan expenses exceeded plan premiums by almost \$3 million.
+Losses of this magnitude are not sustainable, and we are actively pursuing several changes to our plan to attempt to reverse a portion of these negative trends.
+Many of these changes are being considered for implementation for the plan year beginning January 1, 2025.
+We expect that balancing this plan will continue to be a difficult hurdle for years to come and will require other decisions and significant actions to anticipate and react to the healthcare cost crisis in our country.